 Each student in General Courses offers for graduation at least four full courses or their equivalent in his major subject and at least three full courses or their equivalent in his minor subject.
-The completion of sixteen full courses, with a minimum average of C (see p.
-51), normally constitutes the course requirement for a degree in General Courses.
+The satisfactory completion of sixteen full courses, or their equivalent, normally constitutes the course requirement for a degree in General Courses.
 A student may carry extra work with the approval of his course adviser and of the Committee on Prescribed and Extra Work.
-In addition to completing his courses, the student at the end of his Senior year must pass a comprehensive examination in his major subject, set by the faculty of the major department.
+In addition to completing his courses, the student must present himself at the end of his Senior year for a comprehensive examination in his major subject, set by the faculty of the major department.